 PlayStation has seen phenomenal success in its remaster of Crash Bandicoot.
 And when developers hinted at a Spyro reboot, players were beyond thrilled.
 Imagine the excitement if PlayStation continued to release games that most haven’t seen since childhood.
 To this day, most players can think back to a title that defined their childhood summers and shaped their gaming lives.
 Personally, I know which game I would recommend for a PlayStation remaster.

 When I was 13-years-old, my brother and I purchased a PS1 game that we had never heard of before: Team Buddies.
 We had seen no commercials or promotions for the game, and only a single copy was available in the store, and we were lucky enough get our hands on it.
-From that day on, we would spend hours on end battling one another in this strategic fortress defense title, and the 4 player capabilities allowed others to join in on the fun.
+From that day on, we would spend hours on end battling one another in this strategic fortress defence title, and the 4 player capabilities allowed others to join in on the fun.

 The Team Buddies Trailer